chuvikovd/blog/src/routes/blog/posts/creating-static-blog.md

 1. Project scaffolding and adding support for `markdown` and syntax highlight to content
 2. Styling with `Taildwind` and `PostCSS`
 3. Adding categories for blog posts
+4. Testing
-4. Deploying to Github pages
+5. Deploying to Github pages

 ## Getting started